genomicsclass/leanpub/manuscript/random_variables.md

 > "Already during the first week after introduction of high-fat diet, body weight increased significantly more in the high-fat diet–fed mice (+1.6 ± 0.1 g) than in the normal diet–fed mice (+0.2 {$$}\pm{/$$} 0.1 g; P < 0.001)."

 What does P < 0.001 mean?
 What are {$$}\pm{/$$} included?
-In this class we will learn what this means and learn to compute these values in R. The first step is to understand what is a random variable.
+In this class, we will learn what this means and learn to compute these values in R. The first step is to understand what is a random variable.
 To do this, we will use data from a mouse database (provided by Karen Svenson via Gary Churchill and Dan Gatti and partially funded by P50 GM070683.)
 We will import the data with R and explain random variables and null distributions using R programming.

-If you have the file in your working directory, you can read it with just one line.
+[CHECK] If you have the file in your working directory, you can read it with just one line.

 ```r
 dat=read.csv("femaleMiceWeights.csv")
 ```

-### Our first look at data
+#### Our first look at data

 We are interested in determining if following a given diet makes mice heavier after several weeks.
-This data was produced by ordering 24 mice from The Jackson Lab, randomly assigning either chow or high fat (hf) diet.
+This data was produced by ordering 24 mice from The Jackson Lab and randomly assigning either chow or high fat (hf) diet.
 After several weeks we weighed each mice and obtained this data:

 ```r